-(b) The Company has a programme of verification of fixed assets to cover all the itemsin a phased manner over a period of three years which in our opinion is reasonablehaving regard to the size of the company and the nature of its assets.
-Pursuant to thesaid programme certain fixed assets were physically verified by the Management during theyear.
-However physical verification report and reconciliation of the same with financialrecords/books is in progress and discrepancies if any will be adjusted on completion ofexercise.
+(b) The Company has a programme of annual verification of fixed assets which in our opinion is reasonable having regard to the size of the company and the nature of its assets.
+Pursuant to the said programme fixed assets were physically verified by the Management during the year.
+On reconciliation of physical verification report with assets record it is observed that certain fixed assets are not physically available which in the opinion of management are not significant.

-(c) According to the information and explanations given to us and on the basis of ourexamination of the records of the Company and certificate provided by the Company thetitle deeds of immovable properties are held in the name of the Company except in respectof Immovable property (4th and 5th Floor Bhandari House Nehru Place Delhi) having grossbook value of Rs.
+(c) According to the information and explanations given to us and on the basis of our examination of the records of the Company and certificate provided by the Company the title deeds of immovable properties are held in the name of the Company except in respect of Immovable property (4th and 5th Floor Bhandari House Nehru Place Delhi) having gross book value of Rs.
 103 Lacs (Original Cost) and Net book value of Rs.
 91 Lacs.

-Title deeds in respect of Immovable Properties as mentioned in Note No. 19 are held bythe lenders as Equitable Mortgage against the borrowing.
-Confirmations from the banks areawaited.
+Title deeds in respect of Immovable Properties as mentioned in Note No. 18 are held by the lenders as Equitable Mortgage against the borrowing.
+Confirmations from the banks are not received.

 (ii) In respect of its inventories:

-(a) As explained to us inventories have been physically verified during the year bythe Management at reasonable intervals OTHER than stock lying with third parties wherecertificates confirming physical inventory have been received.
+(a) As explained to us inventories have been physically verified during the year by the Management at reasonable intervals other than stock of Rs.
+757 Lacs lying with port authorities.

 (vii) In respect of statutory dues: